Verlorenvlei redfin: Etymology

 The Verlorenvlei redfin takes its name from the Verlorenvlei River, its only remaining habitat.

 Description

 The species can be distinguished from the related P. skeltoni, P. burchelli, and P. burgi by two pairs of barbels around the mouth.
 Upon dissection, it can also be distinguished by the length of its intestine, which is longer (relative to body length) than any other species of Pseudobarbus.

 Individuals of Pseudobarbus verloreni grow 53.3–70.8 mm long.
 The species has large eyes and a compressed snout.
-General coloration is golden, with a silver ventral surface.
+General colouration is golden, with a silver ventral surface.
 A lateral stripe runs from behind the head to a dark spot on the caudal peduncle.
 Fins are often red or orange around the base.

 Reproduction and development

 The species is believed to spawn between October and December.

 The lateral band fades as the individual matures.
-Furthermore, the reddish coloration around the fins is only found on adult specimens.
+Furthermore, the reddish colouration around the fins is only found on adult specimens.